hashicorp/design-system/website/docs/getting-started/for-designers/partials/overview.md

 The [Figma community](https://www.figma.com/community) contains many other useful resources for documenting your designs, wireframing, and collaborating with your team.

 ![Navigating to the Figma community from the desktop app](/assets/getting-started/designers/figma-community.png)

-## Should I use the Figma desktop or web application?

-While Figma's industry prominence as a design tool is largely driven by its feature set, platform-agnostic availability plays a large part in Figma's broad adoption.

-Your organization, projects, and files can be accessed via any modern web browser as well as native [desktop applications](https://www.figma.com/downloads/) for macOS and Windows.

-How you choose to access Figma is up to you, but the desktop application has several advantages over the web application:

-- More efficient management of GPU resources
-- Native integration for using local fonts ([more information on using fonts within the browser application](https://help.figma.com/hc/en-us/articles/360039956894-Access-local-fonts-on-your-computer#browser))

-Unfortunately Figma doesn't support any form of offline mode at this time, you must be connected to the internet to view and edit any of your design files and projects.